Guide to Cremation Costs in Toronto & the GTA, ON

 Like Ontario Works, the ODSP offers financial support for funeral expenses for eligible individuals with disabilities.
 The assistance covers essential funeral costs; eligibility is determined based on the deceased’s financial situation.
 As with Ontario Works, obtaining authorization from the ODSP before proceeding with funeral arrangements is crucial.

-Important Points to Consider For Assistance Programs:
+Essential Points to Consider For Assistance Programs:

 Pre-Authorization: Both Ontario Works and ODSP require that funeral services be authorized before any contracts are signed with funeral homes or cemeteries.